Warwickshire League Rules

 36) Teams shall consist of 5 (or 4) players from each club.
 Any team knowingly having less than 5/4 players will be deemed to be without their lowest ranked player(s).

-38) A player may not compete in the league unless he/she has played at least one match before 28 days of a league ending date unless they have had the written permission of the league secretary/management committee.
+38) A player may not compete in the second half of the league unless he/she has played at least one match in the first half of of a league, unless they have had the written permission of the league secretary/management committee.

-39) Clubs must nominate players in their bone-fide order of playing strength before the first match or with the first match card.
-Clubs can then change their rank order once during the season usually at the half way point (In the case of a club having two or more teams in the same division then see rule 40).
+39) Clubs must nominate players in their bone-fide order of playing strength before the first match.
+Clubs can then change their rank order once during the season usually at the half way point (In the case of a club having two or more teams in the same division then see rule

 40) If a club has two teams in the same division and they must advise the League Secretary at the start of the season if they are playing them as split strength team or in a nominated order.
 If they are playing as split strength a player can only play for one of those teams for the complete season.
 This is especially relevant for reserve players as once they have played for one of the teams in the split strength division they cannot play for the other.
 They may however return to play for the 3rd or lower team in the lower divisions Penalties for playing out of order or for highly ranked players appearing for lower teams than eligible are detailed in elsewhere in these rules.

 41) Players may not play for more than one club (regardless of which division the teams competes) in the same section of the League in any one season.
 Those sections being Men’s Squash, Ladies Squash and Racketball.
 Should a player infringe, that tie and all lower ties will be forfeited for each occasion.
 A team short of players forfeits the 5th (and 4th) string match but teams may not play a match with fewer than 3 players in a 5 person team or 2 for a 4 person team.
 Teams playing out of rank order will lose that and lower ties.
 So team captains are advised to have copies of their submitted ranking list.
-A ranking list will be posted on the WSRA County Website for reference as soon as is reasonably possible (See Appendix)
+A ranking list will be posted on the WSRA County Website for reference as soon as is reasonably possible.
+If a club removes it’s teams from the league during a season, players can apply to play for another club that season.

 42) For squash – players nominated in positions 1 to 5 on any club ranking list may play only in the club’s 1st team.
 Players in positions 6 to 10 may play only in the 1st and 2nd teams.
 Players from 11 to 15 may play in 1st, 2nd and 3rd teams.
 For racketball – players nominated in positions 1 to 4 on any club ranking list may play only for the club’s 1st team.
 Players from 5 to 8 can only play in the 1st and 2nd teams.

-45) A player can only play one match in a week Sunday to Saturday in a section of the League
+44) A player can only play one match in a week Sunday to Saturday in a section of the League.

-46) Captains must declare their team order before the start of the match (match cards can be used).
+45) Captains must declare their team order before the start of the match.
 False names will result in automatic disqualification of the individual from the League for the remainder of the season.
-At the discretion of the League Committee disqualification may also be applied to the Team and/or Club
+At the discretion of the League Committee disqualification may also be applied to the Team and/or Club.

-49) Where a player has been banned from playing in the Warwickshire Leagues, ES will be asked to approve the ban in all forms of sanctioned squash and County leagues throughout the Country.
+48) Where a player has been banned from playing in the Warwickshire Leagues, ESR will be asked to approve the ban in all forms of sanctioned squash and County leagues throughout the Country.
 Similarly if the League Secretary becomes aware of a player who has a National ban then the club/team will be made aware ASAP.
-If the player does compete in Warwickshire League matches then his opponents will be awarded a walk-over and all lower ties awarded to the opposition
+If the player does compete in Warwickshire League matches then his opponents will be awarded a walk-over and all lower ties awarded to the opposition.

-50) The League Secretary with the approval of the League Committee reserves the right to declare matches null and void in exceptional circumstances.
-However appeal is possible to the County Management Committee
+49) The League Secretary with the approval of the League Committee reserves the right to declare matches null and void in exceptional circumstances.
+However appeal is possible to the County Management Committee.

 Appendix to Rules

-Rule 1 Affiliation is not complete until ES has received payment and the names of affiliated players.
-ES will be the arbitrators of whether a club is affiliated.
+Rule 1 – Affiliation is not complete until ESR has received payment and the names of affiliated players.
+ESR will be the arbitrators of whether a club is affiliated.
 WSRA Management Committee will consider elimination from the League if a club is NOT affiliated.
 As each club will potentially have a different affiliation renewal month they have been rationalised into the most suitable i.e. 1st March or 1st September).
-It is appreciated that there are occasions where affiliation rules are difficult to confirm with ES and this may not be the fault of the Club.
+It is appreciated that there are occasions where affiliation rules are difficult to confirm with ESR and this may not be the fault of the Club.

 Where a referee has to award penalty strokes or when a player retires after dissatisfaction of referee’s decision or the opponent’s behaviour then the score card should indicate this or when the result is posted on the League Management System and the League Sec informed ASAP.